 - You set your daily budget– Figure out how much you want to spend each day and set the daily budget equal to that amount.
 That’s all you’ll pay per day.

 - You are only charged when someone clicks on your ad– That means if someone does a search, sees your ad, and doesn’t click on it, you got a free impression.

 - Easy to determine what works and what doesn’t– Because it’s so easily trackable, you can see exactly which keywords are driving leads and which are not.
 Then you can adjust accordingly.

 Come up with a budget that works for you to start out.
 I typically recommend testing with $500-$1000 initially depending on your industry.
 Create a small, targeted account and try it out.
 See what search terms stick and what audiences stick.
 Then determine the ROI of the account.
 If it makes sense, put more money into it.

 If you want more information on marketing for small businesses, reach out to me at [email protected].

-We are holding a boot camp on April 12th & 23rd.
-Each date runs from 9-5.
+Sebo periodically hosts boot camp, each date runs from 9-5.
 Topics will include Value Per Visitor, Google’s Marketing Tools, Search Engine Optimization, Pay-Per-Click, and Conversion Rate Optimization.
 Also, lunch will be provided!
 It’s not necessary for anyone to come to both because they cover the same material.
-Spots are limited and RSVP is required, so email me as soon as possible if you’d like to attend.
+Spots are limited and RSVP is required, find your spot here.